jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-03-threat-actors.md

 - Recognize tactics and strategies used

 **Key Topics:**
+- Nation-State Actors: Groups that are sponsored by a government to conduct cyber operations against other nations, organizations, or individuals
+	- false flag attack: orchestrated in such a way that it appears to rogiinate
+	- some of the most highly sophisticated and capable
+	- techniques: creating custom malware, using zero-day exploits, becoming an advanced persistent threat
+	- Advanced Persistent Threat (**APT**): once synonymous with nation-state actor because of their long-term persistence and stealth
+	- motivated to achieve long-term strategic goals: gathering intelligence, disrupting critical infrastructure, influencing political processes
+	- North Korea, Stuxnet Worm (US/Israel), Russia (US elections)
 - State-sponsored operations against organizations or countries
 - Use of APT campaigns, zero-day exploits, long-term infiltration
 - Motivations: espionage, disruption, geopolitical advantage